richpl/PyBasic/README.md

 Variable types follow the typical BASIC convention: they can either be strings or numbers (the latter may be integers or floating point numbers).

-Interestingly, since the dialect only contains bounded loops, it is not actually Turing complete (this would require unbounded loops controlled by the evaluation of a loop condition).

 The interpreter can be invoked as follows:

 ```